Monuments of Kosovo: Castles and forts

-Nenkalaja of Prizren also known as "Podkalaja" is located on a hilly area by the city's river.
+Nenkalaja of Prizren is located on a hilly area by the city's river.
 It is constructed in a unique urban structure, narrow winding lands has a perfect glance of the town.
 It represents two different features of the town: one of strongest pains and one of the richest potentials.

-Vojinovića Tower is located in the historic old core of Vučitrn.
+Vushtrri Castle is located in the historic old core of Vushtrri.
 It was the seat of despot Đurađ Branković (1427–1456).
 Later chroniclers (Ami Boué, Aleksandar Giljferding) are noted that the fort itself is derived from the times of Dušan, and that it is an old fortress with a tower in the middle of the town.
 Its exact time of built is not known.
 However, according to Albanian historians the castle derives from the early Illyrian-Dardanian period, long before the Roman Empire.
 This is supported by two pyramid-shaped twin stones on the southern wall, which according to the legend represent the two-headed eagle and the union of Illyrian-Arber princes.
 Other historians suggested that the castle was built by the Byzantine emperor Justinian the 1st in the 7th century.
 The old Byzantine foundations, above which the castle was rebuilt, were discovered in 1981 during the castle restoration.
 The castle was also destroyed and rebuilt during the Middle Ages.
 During the 14th century it belonged to the Serbian landlords Vojinović, and later to the Branković family.
 In 1389 during the Ottoman invasion it was destroyed and rebuilt by Sultan Murad the 1st.
 Even though rebuilt several times, the castle has survived until today and its structure has mainly remained unchanged.
 During its existence, the castle has been used mostly for military purposes as a prison, court and arms depot.
 From the 16th to 18th century it was an important trading administrative center.
 During 1935 to 1962 it had different functions as a corn deposit, volleyball field, summer cinema, restaurant and ball.
 Since 1962 it has not been used.
-The Old Castle is unique about its location in the city center of Vushtrri/Vučitrn, comparing to other fortified castles in the hills and mountains.
+The Old Castle is unique about its location in the city center of Vushtrri, comparing to other fortified castles in the hills and mountains.
 It has important historic, architectural and archaeological values while surviving different historic periods.
 In its structure can be noted different layers of building materials, construction and techniques.
 This archaeological site has a statutory protection and is declared a protected cultural heritage property.
 Its status number is 858/49.